 We handle employment disputes, contract violations, and compliance issues, and defend against claims of discrimination, harassment, and wrongful termination.
 Because of our extensive employment litigation experience, our legal team can quickly identify problems at the contractual phase.
 By working with us early in the process, we may be able to help you avoid costly and time-consuming legal action.

 Our goal is always to secure the best results possible in the most cost-conscious manner, avoiding the stress of litigation whenever possible.
-Call our office at (214) 225-9138 to schedule a consultation with employment lawyer Laura Calhoun.

 Preventing and Protecting Your Company from Employee Misconduct

 The national “Me Too” movement is bringing to light stories of workplace sexual harassment and employment discrimination at a pace we’ve not seen before.
 It’s a historic moment of reckoning and it’s affecting many workplaces.